nalsai/nalsai.de/content/en/blog/goshuin/about.md

 tags = ["Japan", "Goshuin"]
 +++

-This website uses vue.js to be interactive and therefore need JavaScript to be enabled in your browser.
+This website uses Vue.js and therefore needs JavaScript to be enabled in your browser.

 # What is a Goshuin?